revosystems/slate/source/includes/_intouch.md

 # InTouch

-The Intouch API is an API made for the Intouch App, an app made for customers to earn and spend loyalty points.
+The Intouch API is an API made for the Intouch App and SOLO environment, an app made for customers to earn and spend loyalty points.

 In the InTouch API there are different types of requests.
 The ones that use an API token authorization, the ones that use a Customer token auth with POS connection and the public ones that only need a POS connection.